 Sheela Mata temple has an interesting history.
 Maharajah Man Singh while fighting against the local king in Jessore, Bengal (now Bangladesh) in the 16th century could only secure the win after worshipping a local deity.
-He brought back the idol in a form of stone slab and installed it in Amer Fort.
+He brought back the idol in a form of the stone slab and installed it in Amer Fort.
 A custom of offering a goat sacrifice was followed for centuries but was abandoned in the later years.
 The ownership and management of this temple are retained by the descendants of the royal family while the government retains & manages the Amer Fort.
 The temple is made from Makrana White marbles, one of the best white marble in the world.
 Temple follows a strict policy of not allowing leather goods, shoes, socks, wallets, camera and mobile phones inside the temple.
 The sentry can be rude at times.

 Naqqar Khana/ Naubat Khana

 Hamam or bath is one of the most overlooked section of Amer Fort.
 It’s an astonishing experience.
 I was surprised to learn how techniques were used for hot and cold bath experience in the days when technology was not available.
 The artisans in ancient times were able to recreate what we experience today by channeling water and airflow.
 Hamman or bath was directly accessible from Sheesh Mahal.